alexandroskonios/Clustering-Load-Balancing/README.md

 ## Building the cluster

-The cluster that will be created consists of the following nodes (i.e. servers/computers):
+The cluster that will be created should consist of the following nodes (i.e. servers/computers):

 * gateway
 * master node and